skellis46/slipbox/somatics unlimited.md

 Most of the dizzying number of practices presented in JDSP are described in ways that would be difficult to recognise for those not already in the know.
 Their descriptions contain abstractions that are easily taken for granted.

-Here's an example.
-It's a strange example but it was the next cab off my randomised rank, and it concerns the humble plié.

-> A plié is a bend of the knees.
-Pliés can be done in many different positions: first, second, third, fourth: open and crossed fifth, and parallel.
-In all cases, the left and right knees bend equally, although certain position of the feet, like fourth open, cause a slightly uneven distribution of weight – making the achievement of even-ness in the knee-bend very challenging.[@deleon-2009-potent p.90]
+Here's an example from my randomised list, and it's about building an artist book as a form of tactile writing:

+> [the artist book] was an attempt to embody – through ‘written’ archiving – the intersensorial metatext of a performance that was pregnant with tactile intention [@bonenfant-2013-writing p.122].

 Note the abstractions.
-What is a position?
-What is crossed fifth?
-What is parallel?
-Regarding distribution of weight, does this mean if I bend my knees while lying down (or with my legs in the air while on my back) that this is not a plié or knee-bend?
-Who then is this writing for other than people who already know (and perhaps believe) in this work?

-The lack of precision and the weight of abstractions is telling.
-Perhaps the lack of precision is even a feature and not a bug.

-> We are the unreliable narrators of our own experience. [@rubin-2023-creative Location 1813]
+What is intersensorial metatext?
+And how might it be embodied?
+What is a tactile intention and how does it get pregnant?

-There is tremendous responsibility in clarifying our abstractions because "extraction follows closely on the heels of abstraction" [@mcquillan-2022-resisting n.pag.]
+Perhaps though the poetics of abstract language are a feature and not a bug?
+Yet, there is tremendous responsibility in clarifying our abstractions because "extraction follows closely on the heels of abstraction" [@mcquillan-2022-resisting n.pag.]
 And with extraction comes exploitation.
-Now you could say, "It's just a bloody plié Simon" and I would understand.
-But even in such a benign example who and what might we be exploiting through our abstractions, even if the exploitation is of an epistemic space?
+Who and what might we be exploiting through our abstractions, even if the exploitation is of an epistemic space?

-### 2. Mechanisms are as rare as hens teeth
+### 2. Mechanisms are as rare as hens' teeth

 I catalogued whether articles contained any description of the mechanism for the beneficial claims made on behalf of each somatic practice.
-By "mechanism" I mean some hint of _how_ the somatic practice did what the author said it did.
 Few articles in JDSP do this: about one in five of those I reviewed.
-In most cases, the practice (or practices) are implicitly also the mechanism.
-In other words, somatic practice x can lead to effect y through the somatic practice process x.
+In most cases, the practice (or practices) are implicitly also the mechanism: somatic practice x can lead to effect y through the somatic practice process x.

-When articles do contain mechanisms they are mostly vague or it's not possible to find out if the mechanisms even have anything to do with the somatic practice linked to the claim.
+When articles do contain mechanisms it's mostly not possible to know if the mechanisms have anything to do with the somatic practice linked to the claim.

 Here's an example.
-It's the next one off my list of randomly selected articles, and is from Vicky Wright's remarkable 2021 reflection on _Using mask to explore earlier evolutionary states of sensory awareness, and their role in our inter-relationship with the natural world_ [-@wright-2021-using].
+It's the next one off my list of randomly selected articles, and is from Vicky Wright's remarkable 2021 reflection on mask work and evolutionary states of sensory awareness [-@wright-2021-using].

-In this I labelled the somatic practice as _Phylogenetic mask work_ which I appreciate is not your run-of-the-mill somatic practice.
+I labelled the somatic practice as _Phylogenetic mask work_ which I appreciate is not your run-of-the-mill somatic practice.
 Wright claimed that this mask work:

-> can help us to overcome a human/nature alienation and instead create connection.[@wright-2021-using p.203]
+> can help us to overcome a human/nature alienation and instead create connection [@wright-2021-using p.203].

-There is some sense of mechanism for this effect described by Wright as the "'animal' or 'natural' modes of sensing available to us within our bodies" [@wright-2021-using p.203].
-In other words, it is the animal and nature modes of sensing that are _how_ the mask work helps us to overcome human/nature alienation.
+Wright indicates that it is the animal and nature modes of sensing that are _how_ the mask work helps us to overcome human/nature alienation.

-I have lots of questions here, not least how it is that we would know if this mechanism (if indeed it is a mechanism for change) was doing its work, or (more usefully) how would we know if it were not the mechanism for this effect?
+I have lots of questions here, not least how it is that we would know if this mechanism (if indeed it is a mechanism for change) was doing its work, or (more usefully) how would we know if it were not?

 Why does this matter?
-If practice x leads to effect y does it matter how, especially if the effect is due to the holistic nature of the practice: something ineffable, immeasurable or unfathomable?

-I think it matters because if we have no understanding of the mechanisms of change then we cannot say which part of a practice is responsible for the changes we seem to be seeing and describing.
-It's a monumental question. _How_ does this practice do this?
+The question '_How_ does this practice do this?' is monumental.
 Without this question our claims are flimsy.
 They remain simply claims.
 Perhaps though the lack of 'mechanisms' is not surprising.
 These are (by and large) not the kinds of methods we adopt in our work.

-A philosophical razor is a rule of thumb designed to shave off unlikely explanations of phenomena; a time-saving device.
-Hitchens' epistemological razor is designed to reject certain knowledge claims.
-It was created by and named after renowned journalist and atheist Christopher Hitchens:

-> What can be asserted without evidence can also be dismissed without evidence. [@hitchens-2007-god p.258]

-Hitchens was using the razor in the context of refuting religious belief, but what it does more broadly is put the burden of proof on the person making the claim.
-For example, if I claim that somatic practices improve physical coordination, then it is my responsibility to try and provide the evidence to build that argument.

 As an aside, I read no claims that indicated some negative effect or outcome because of a somatic practice.
-This is bizarre.
 I can remember one incident during an Awareness Through Movement class when a first time student had a destructive experience based on the assumptions the teacher was making about sight and sightedness.
 Where are those anecdotes in our journal?

 ### 3. Patchwork quilt